Dash-Industry-Forum/Guidelines-TimingModel/22-Addressing.inc.md

 ### Simple addressing ### {#addressing-simple}

 Issue: Once we have a specific `@earliestPresentationTime` proposal submitted to MPEG we need to update this section to match.
 See [#245](https://github.com/Dash-Industry-Forum/DASH-IF-IOP/issues/245).
-This is now done in [[!MPEGDASH]] 4th edition - need to synchronize this text.
+This is now done in [[!DASH]] 4th edition - need to synchronize this text.

 A representation that uses <dfn>simple addressing</dfn> consists of a set of [=media segments=] accessed via URLs constructed using a template defined in the [=MPD=], with the nominal time span covered by each [=media segment=] described in the [=MPD=].